btror/Hangman/README.md

 ### Day 4
 - (Day 4) redesigned the game layout
+- (Day 4) added a canvas to hold images
+- (Day 4) started working on the hang-man animation
 <p><img src="addedcanvas.JPG" width="600" height="400"></p>

 - (Day 4) added a system that shows the user already-guessed letters